Massachusetts Sports Betting

 BetMGM is the online wing of MGM Resorts, the international gambling company that counts MGM Springfield as one of its properties.

 The online sportsbook offers a good amount of flexibility through its option for customers to edit aspects of their open bets.
-This can include adding legs, changing out existing legs or even increasing the amount of a bet.
+This can include adding legs, changing out existing legs, or increasing the amount of a bet.
 The feature dovetails with the standard cash-out option, meaning a bettor has more control over open bets than with other apps.

-Promo: Bet $5, Get $200 in Bonus Bets
+Promo: First Bet Match up to $250 in Bonus Bets

-Promo code: PLAYMA1000
+Promo code: PLAYMA250BM

 Review: Caesars MA Sportsbook